Choosing a bank

 So choosing a bank may not be as interesting as choosing what to eat for dinner, but it could save you ridiculous amounts of money over your lifetime.
 Here's what to look out for.

+Choosing a bank needn’t be a complicated choice, but it’s best to understand the different thing thats each can offer you.
+Chances are the banks you’re looking at will have an online service, but is it any good?
 Banking online means you’re more likely to manage your money properly because you can check your account any time.
 Your bank is likely to funnel you in the direction of online money-management tools and mobile banking because they’re cheaper (for them!).

 Check their overdraft fees